Guernsey, Channel Islands

 It is compulsory for all Guernsey companies to file their tax returns online.

-The format of the Guernsey income tax return will be altered in respect of the accounting periods commencing on or after 1 January 2019 to allow the incorporation of the Economic Substance Regulations.
+The format of the Guernsey income tax return was altered in respect of the accounting periods commencing on or after 1 January 2019 to allow the incorporation of the Economic Substance Regulations.

-Companies will be required to disclose where they are captured by the Regulations, in what capacity, and make several declarations as to whether and how they meet the substance requirements.
+Companies are required to disclose where they are captured by the Regulations, in what capacity, and make several declarations as to whether and how they meet the substance requirements.

 Companies are required to file their income tax return on 30 November following the calendar year in which the accounting period ends.
 Should a company meet the conditions below, a simplified return may be filed without a computation.

 In order to qualify for a simplified return, a company must have none of the following: